isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Adding to `std` may change the meaning of otherwise standards conforming code.
-Additions to `std` may clash with future versions of the standard.
+Additions to `std` may clash with furture versions of the standard.

 ##### Example